wthdevelopers/wthslack/README.md

       * `chat:write`

-  9. `Events` enabled with the appropriate Request URL and subscribed to these corresponding bot events:
+  9. `Events` enabled with the appropriate Request URL (`/events` endpoint) and subscribed to these corresponding bot events:
       * `message.channels`
       * `message.groups`
       * `message.im`